 Sensitivity assessment.
 This biotope is found on the mid intertidal shore and consequently is subject to long periods of emersion during which time macroalgae can continue to photosynthesize as long as plants have a sufficiently high water content.
 Therefore, photosynthesis and consequently growth will not be greatly affected.
-The level of water movement through wave exposure and tidal streams is unlikely to be high enough to cause any significant damage through scour.
+The levels of water movement within this biotope, through water flow and wave exposure, are unlikely to cause any significant damage through scour.
 Consequently, the resistance and resilience of this biotope have been assessed as 'High'.
 The sensitivity of this biotope to this pressure at the benchmark is 'Not Sensitive'.

-Smothering and siltation Medium Medium Medium rate changes (light) Q: Medium A: Medium C: Medium Q: High A: Medium C: Medium Q: Medium A: Medium C: Medium
+Smothering and siltation Medium rate changes (light) Q: Medium A: Medium C: Medium

-A discrete event where sediment inundates this biotope to 5 cm will have very different effects on the characterizing species and the associated community depending on the state of the tide.
+A discrete event where sediment inundates this biotope to 5cm will have very different effects on the characterizing species and the associated community depending on the state of the tide.
 High tide will mean that both of the characterizing species will be vertical in the water column, meaning only a small proportion of the stipe and holdfast will be smothered, leaving the fronds sediment free, and able to continue photosynthesis.
 In contrast, if the tide is out then fronds of the characterizing fucoid canopy will be flat on the substratum and will be smothered by the sediment deposit.
-The level of water flow caused by tidal movements and wave exposure within this biotope will mean that the sediment won't be removed from the shore quickly.
+The low water flow and wave sheltered position on this biotope will mean that the sediment will not be removed from the shore quickly.
 Smothering will prevent photosynthesis resulting in reduced growth and eventually death.

 However, germlings are likely to be smothered and killed in both scenarios and are inherently most susceptible to this pressure.
 Indeed early life stages are smaller in size than adults and are thus most vulnerable to this pressure as even a small load of added sediment will lead to the complete burial.
 Sediment deposition can reduce macroalgal recruitment by (1) reducing the amount of substratum available for attachment of propagules; (2) scour, removing attached juveniles and (3) burial, altering the light and/or the chemical microenvironment (Devinny & Volse, 1978, Eriksson & Johansson, 2003).
+Berger et al. (2003) demonstrated that both interference with sediment during settlement, and burial after attachment, were significant causes of mortality for Fucus vesiculosus germlings.
+Eriksson & Johansson (2003) found that sedimentation had a significant negative effect on the recruitment success of Fucus vesiculosus.
+Even fine sediment fractions can reduce the successful attachment of fucoids by as much as 90% (Schiel & Foster, 2006).

-Ascophyllum nodosum is intolerant of sediment movement as shown by the shore comparisons undertaken by Daly & Mathieson (1977).
+Ascophyllum nodosum is intolerant of sediments as shown by the shore comparisons undertaken by Daly & Mathieson (1977).
 Daly & Mathieson (1977) compared two rocky shores which were similar except for the level of sediment movement experienced on the shore.
 The shore with more sediment movement was devoid of Ascophyllum nodosum.
+In contrast, Fucus vesiculosus could be found on both shores.
+It was suggested that the ability of Fucus vesiculosus to be found on the shore affected by sedimentation was due to its ability to regenerate from its holdfast.